openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 Pictures, diagrams, maps, charts, and icons can present information very effectively.
 However, some visually impaired students, including people who use screen reader software, need text alternatives to understand the information conveyed by these images.
-The text alternative for an image depends on the image’s context and purpose, and may not be a straight description of the image’s visual characteristics.
+The text alternative for an image depends on the image's context and purpose, and may not be a straight description of the image's visual characteristics.

 Use the following guidelines when you include images in your course:

 * Provide a short text description that conveys the purpose of the image, unless the image conveys a concept or is the only source for the information it presents, in which case a long text description is appropriate.
-Note that you don’t need to provide a long description if the information appears elsewhere on the page.
+Note that you do not need to provide a long description if the information appears elsewhere on the page.
-  For example, you don’t need to describe a chart if the same data appears as text in a data table.
+  For example, you do not need to describe a chart if the same data appears as text in a data table.

-  * For a representative image, such as a photograph of Ponte Vecchio, a short description could be “Photo of Ponte Vecchio.”
-If the photograph’s purpose is to provide detailed information about the location, the long description should be more specific: “Photo of Ponte Vecchio showing its three stone arches and the Arno River.”
+  * For a representative image, such as a photograph of Ponte Vecchio, a short description could be "Photo of Ponte Vecchio."
+If the photograph's purpose is to provide detailed information about the location, the long description should be more specific: "Photo of Ponte Vecchio showing its three stone arches and the Arno River."

-  * For a chart, diagram, or illustration, the short description might be “Diagram of Ponte Vecchio.”
+  * For a chart, diagram, or illustration, the short description might be "Diagram of Ponte Vecchio."
 The long description should include the details conveyed visually, such as dimensions and materials used.

-  * For a map, a short description might be “Map showing location of Ponte Vecchio.”
+  * For a map, a short description might be "Map showing location of Ponte Vecchio."
 If the map is intended to provide directions to the bridge, the long description should provide text directions.

   * For icons, the short description should be the equivalent to the information that the icon provides.
-For example, for a Course Syllabus link containing a PDF icon, the text equivalent for the icon would be “PDF,” which would be read as “Course Syllabus PDF.”
+For example, for a Course Syllabus link containing a PDF icon, the text equivalent for the icon would be "PDF," which would be read as "Course Syllabus PDF."

-  * For an image that serves primarily as a link to another web page, the short description should describe the link’s destination, not the image.
-For example, an image of a question mark that serves as a link to a Help page should be described as “help,” not “question mark.”
+  * For an image that serves primarily as a link to another web page, the short description should describe the link's destination, not the image.
+For example, an image of a question mark that serves as a link to a Help page should be described as "help", not "question mark".

-  * Images that don’t provide information don’t need text descriptions.
-For example, a PDF icon that is followed by link text reading “Course Syllabus (PDF)” does not need a description.
+  * Images that accompany descriptive text, or that are decorative, do not need text descriptions.
+For example, a PDF icon that is followed by link text reading "Course Syllabus (PDF)" does not need a description.
 Another example is a banner graphic whose function is purely aesthetic.

 * Include the short description in the alt attribute of the HTML image element, as follows (see :ref:`Add an Image to an HTML Component` for more information about adding images):